 Map of Ancient Italy and Sicily, 400 to 200 BCE

-Rome was on its way to becoming a great power, but first there was challenge.
-In freeing themselves from Etruscan rule, the Romans lost trade with the Etruscans and with Greek colonies in southern Italy.
+In separating themselves from Etruscan rule, Romans lost trade with the Etruscans and with Greek colonies in southern Italy.
 What little there had been in imports ended.
 Rome's merchants and craftsmen suffered, and Rome experienced economic depression and grain shortages.

-Rome was challenged also by fellow Latin neighbors.
+Rome was challenged also by their fellow Latin neighbors.
 While under Etruscan rule, Rome had been the greatest power among the Latins, and Rome had been resented by the other Latins.
-Also freed from Etruscan rule, these other Latins warred against Rome over disputed lands and to free themselves from Rome's hegemony.
-Rome avoided the vanity that in future millennia was to plague some great powers.
-Rather than put vanity first, Rome abandoned its claim of hegemony in Latium.
-Rather than gripped by paranoaic fear of weakness, the Romans saw advantage in peace and cooperation.
+In the year 496 these Latins warred against Rome over disputed lands and to free themselves from Rome's hegemony.
+Rome won the Battle of Lake Regillusis, and with victory Rome's leaders put vanity aside and abandoned their claim of hegemony in Latium.
+They saw advantage in peace and cooperation with their fellow Latins, one advantage being trade and another being an strength through an alliance.
 In 493, Rome joined an alliance with its Latin neighbors as an equal.

-Another problem for Rome was conflict between its aristocrat rulers and commoners.
-Rome's aristocrats liked warring.
-They were horsemen, and cavalry was their basic fighting unit.
+Rome's aristocrats were horsemen, and cavalry was their basic fighting unit.
 Wars gave them prestige and helped them to maintain their claim of leadership over the other Romans.
 But a development in the art of war was denying the aristocrats their exclusive right to prestige.
 The Greeks, Etruscans and now the Romans were using heavily armed infantrymen – men who were commoners.
 The increased importance of the common man in combat had encouraged democracy in Athens, and now it was increasing the self-confidence of Rome's commoner-soldiers, who were also small farmers.

 Economic distress exacerbated conflict between aristocrats (patricians) and commoners (plebeians).
 Involved in this conflict was the rise of debt slavery.
 When a small farmer was seized for non-payment of his debts, other commoners, mainly farmer-soldiers, might attempt to rescue him by force.

 Rome's farmer-soldiers and farmer-veterans demanded a bigger share in the distribution of lands, and they demanded the abolition of veterans' debts.
 They advocated the creation of an assembly that spoke for their interests and the interests of all common people.
 They wanted common people to be able to elect men to preside over this assembly and to keep watch on the Senate and to have the power to veto Senate proposals.
 And they wanted a commoner elected as one of the Senate's two chief executives – its two consuls.
-They served as commanders-in-chief of the military, and this included the power to have soldiers esecuted for lack of discipline.
+The consuls served as commanders-in-chief of the military, and this included the power to have soldiers executed for lack of discipline.
 The consuls also decided who would be promoted to positions of authority within the Senate and who could declare an emergency, giving themselves rule for six months.
-There were two consuls so as not to give too much power to one man.
-Each was able to veto a decision by the other.
+There were two consuls so as not to give too much power to one man, as with the kind of monarch they had recently overthrown.
+Each consul was able to veto a decision by the other.

 A strike by plebeians was followed by patricians acknowledging that it was no longer as it had been in the days when aristocrats alone were the warriors.
-They were willing to compromise.
-Although the Senate did not give the plebeians exactly what they wanted, it did create military tribunes.
-The tribunes were to be elected by small farmers and by aristocrats, and the tribunes could be either commoners or aristocrats.
+The patricians were willing to compromise.
+Although the Senate did not give the plebeians exactly what they wanted, it did create military tribunes, commoners or aristocrats to be elected by both small farmers and by aristocrats.
 The farmer-soldiers were encouraged by this increase in their participation in government.
-It gave them more of a sense that in war they were fighting for their own interests, and this enhanced their morale and strengthened Rome as a military power.
+It gave them more of a sense that in war they were fighting for their own interests.
+This enhanced their morale and strengthened Rome as a military power.